343mps/343mps.github.io/privacy.md

 More information about our data collection and sharing practices can be found in this privacy notice.

-You may contact us by email at <privacy@343mps.io>, or by referring to the contact details at the bottom of this document.
+You may contact us by email at <{{ site.author.email }}>, or by referring to the contact details at the bottom of this document.

 If you are using an authorized agent to exercise your right to opt out we may deny a request if the